 Australia is the world's largest exporter of beef.
 With over 28 million heads of cattle, it accounts for over half of all farms with agricultural activity.
 Beef in Australia is of good quality and reasonably priced and is a common staple of the Australian diet.

-Wheat is the country's most important grain and is the fouth largest exporter of wheat in the world.
-Other important crops grown in Australia include barley, sugarcane, and temperate and tropical fruits.
+Wheat is the country's most important grain and Australia is the fouth largest exporter of wheat in the world.
+Other important crops grown include barley, sugarcane, and a wide variety of temperate and tropical fruits.